Propulsion-Power-TU-Delft/Metadata/README.md

 # Metadata
-Metadata associated to scientific articles or contributions by the Propulsion & Power group
+Metadata associated to articles or other scientific contributions by the Propulsion & Power group